MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/offline-conversion.md

 - To restate or correct a previously uploaded offline conversion as needed, set the [Adjustment Type](#adjustmenttype) field to "Restate" and set the original [Conversion Name](#conversionname), [Conversion Time](#conversiontime), and [Microsoft Click Id](#microsoftclickid) fields.
 Include any adjustments in the same record e.g., [Adjustment Value](#adjustmentvalue), [Adjustment Time](#adjustmenttime), and [Adjustment Currency Code](#adjustmentcurrencycode).
 - To retract or delete a previously uploaded offline conversion as needed, set the [Adjustment Type](#adjustmenttype) field to "Retract" and set the original [Conversion Name](#conversionname), [Conversion Time](#conversiontime), and [Microsoft Click Id](#microsoftclickid) fields.

+> [!NOTE]
+> Support for offline conversion adjustments is coming soon.

 To set up offine conversion tracking, create an [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md).
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *All*, then all offline conversions for the same *MicrosoftClickId* with different conversion times will be added cumulatively.
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *Unique*, then only the first conversion that happens after an ad click will be counted.
 Duplicate offline conversions with the same *MicrosoftClickId* and *ConversionTime* will be ignored.
 In other words only the first offline conversion for a given *MicrosoftClickId* and *ConversionTime* will be counted.

 After the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Microsoft Advertising the offline conversion data.
 It can take up to five hours to view conversion data in the Microsoft Advertising reporting.
 For more information, see [Tracking offline conversions](https://help.ads.microsoft.com/#apex/3/en/56852/2).